 Best for monetizing a podcast.

-They offer a free website setup that enables you to get started right away, and they have a wide range of features to help you grow your podcast.
+They offer a free website setup that enables you to get started immediately, and they have a wide range of features to help you grow your podcast.

-RSS.com is also a great option for those who need help getting started with their podcast with various support options.
+RSS.com is also an excellent option for those who need help getting started with their podcast, with various support options.

-You can leverage their partnership opportunities to help you monetize your podcast by finding sponsors that can help with various aspects of your podcasting business.
+You can leverage their partnership opportunities to help you monetize your podcast by finding sponsors to help with various aspects of your podcasting business.

 With the ability to get cross-platform analytics, RSS.com can serve podcasters looking to get all the data points to help them make money from their podcast.

 - Student & NGO: pricing starts from $4.99 /month

 - All in One Podcasting: $11.99/month (paid annually)